open-telemetry/semantic-conventions/docs/dotnet/dotnet-signalr-metrics.md

 **Status**: [Experimental, Feature-freeze][DocumentStatus]

-This document defines semantic conventions for SignalR metrics emitted by .NET components and runtime.
+This article defines semantic conventions for SignalR metrics emitted by .NET components and runtime.

 <!-- toc -->